SteveDoyle2/NASTRAN-95/um/bulk.md

 L          Identification number of DAREA or DAREAS and LOADC card set which
            defines A (Integer > 0).

-M          Identification number of DELAY or DELAYS card set which defines ç
+M          Identification number of DELAY or DELAYS card set which defines Ã§
            (Integer >= 0).

 N          Identification number of DPHASE or DPHASES card set which defines
-           é (Integer >= 0).
+           Ã© (Integer >= 0).

 TC         Set identification number of TABLEDi card which gives C(f)
            (Integer >= 0; TC + TD > 0).